 If you ask me, it’s time for an entirely new and rational approach to ethics, one grounded in self-preservation and self-interest, equally for all.

-The lack of such an approach is a major reason why so many find a need for therapy, in the first place.
+The lack of such an approach is a major reason why so many find a need for professional help, in the first place.

 Be sure to “friend” Dr. Hurd on Facebook.
-Search under “Michael Hurd” (Rehoboth Beach DE).
+Search under “Michael Hurd”.
 Get up-to-the-minute postings, recommended articles and links, and engage in back-and-forth discussion with Dr. Hurd on topics of interest.